cxmeel/sift/README.md

 # Sift

-Immutable data manipulation for Luau.
+Immutable data library for Luau (Roblox).

 Heavily based on [@freddylist's Llama][freddylist/llama] library, which is no longer maintained.